gvwilson/thirdbit/src/fiction/iffy/index.md

 the one in the mansion in Rothera.
-The couch was just as uncomfortable, but steel-gray instead of ochre and green, and the music was soothing and unplaceable.
+The couch was just as uncomfortable, but steel-gray instead of ochre and green, and the music was bland and unplaceable.

 The door opposite the entrance opened.
 "Well, that was exciting, wasn't it?"